 In addition, the Meeting provides time for an update on the work of the Order in the Holy Land, an explanation of how the Order’s funds have been used, and the exploration of issues facing Christians in the archdiocese of Jerusalem (the Latin Patriarchate).
 It also provides us the opportunity to rededicate ourselves to the Order.
 Each member has a firm obligation to attend this meeting.
 The Annual Meeting is a 3-day event (Friday – Sunday) usually held over the first weekend of October.
 The location of the Annual Meeting rotates among the nine dioceses in the Western USA Lieutenancy.

-The highest calling of Knights and Ladies is to the person of Jesus Christ, and for this reason they are to carefully and diligently foster an active life of prayer, especially for the intentions of Christians in the Holy Land and in order to grow in personal holiness and in friendship with God.
+The highest calling of Knights and Dames is to the person of Jesus Christ, and for this reason they are to carefully and diligently foster an active life of prayer, especially for the intentions of Christians in the Holy Land and in order to grow in personal holiness and in friendship with God.
 Daily prayer, especially with prayers of the Order, guide members toward achieving their vocation.
 As the Constitution of the Order states, “It is not possible to stress sufficiently that the charitable work of the Order must have its roots in the spirituality of its members.”

 Feast Days of the Order

 Members are asked to especially observe the four Feast Days of the Equestrian Order.